Convergence of symmetrization processes: Introduction

-Our previous paper \cite{BGG} initiated a systematic study of symmetrizations in geometry, the basic notion being that of an {\em $i$-symmetrization}, a map $\di_H:\mathcal{E}\to \mathcal{E}_H$, where $H$ is a fixed $i$-dimensional subspace $H$ in $\R^n$, $i\in \{0,\dots,n-1\}$, $\mathcal{E}$ is a class of nonempty compact sets in $\R^n$, and $\mathcal{E}_H$ is the class of members of $\mathcal{E}$ that are $H$-symmetric (i.e., symmetric with respect to $H$).
-Prototypical examples include Steiner symmetrization ($i=n-1$), Schwarz symmetrization ($i\in \{1,\dots,n-2\}$), and Minkowski symmetrization ($i\in \{0,\dots,n-1\}$).
 Most of the results in \cite{BGG} concern either classifications of Steiner and Minkowski symmetrizations in terms of their properties, or containment relations between symmetrals, akin to Lemma~\ref{1} below.
 The focus of \cite[Section~8]{BGG}, however, is on the convergence of successive symmetrals, and the present paper grew from the seed planted there.
 To discuss such results, we allow the subspace $H$ above to vary and call a collection $\di=\{\di_H : H\in{\mathcal{G}}(n,i)\}$ of maps an {\em $i$-symmetrization process}, where ${\mathcal{G}}(n,i)$ denotes the Grassmannian of $i$-dimensional subspaces in $\R^n$ (see Sections~\ref{subsec:notations} and~\ref{symm} for notation and terminology).
 We borrow key notions from Coupier and Davydov \cite{CouD14}: A sequence $(H_m)$ of $i$-dimensional subspaces is called {\em weakly $\di$-universal} if for any $k\in \N$, successive $\di$-symmetrals, with respect to $H_k, H_{k+1},\dots$, of any $E\in {\mathcal E}$ always converge to an origin-symmetric ball (depending on $E$ and $k$), and {\em $\di$-universal} if the ball is independent of $k$.
 See Section~\ref{symm} for precise definitions.
 From \cite[Theorem~3.1]{CouD14} and earlier results, we know that when $i=n-1$ and ${\mathcal E}={\mathcal K}^n_n$, the class of convex bodies in $\R^n$, the four concepts (weakly) Steiner-universal and (weakly) Minkowski-universal are all equivalent.
-Moreover, \cite[Proposition~3.3]{CouD14} implies that any sequence of $(n-1)$-dimensional subspaces whose unit normal vectors are dense in $S^{n-1}$ has a subset that has each of these four equivalent properties.
 In \cite[Theorem~8.1]{BGG}, it was shown that if $i\in \{1,\dots,n-1\}$ and $\di$ is an $i$-symmetrization process on ${\mathcal K}^n_n$ such that $I_H K\subset \di_HK\subset M_HK$ for $K\in {\mathcal K}^n_n$ and $H\in{\mathcal{G}}(n,i)$, where $I_HK$ and $M_HK$ are the inner rotational symmetral and Minkowski symmetral of $K$, respectively, then any Minkowski-universal sequence in ${\mathcal{G}}(n,i)$ is also weakly $\di$-universal.
 This allowed the same conclusion to be drawn, in \cite[Corollary~8.2]{BGG}, for any $i$-symmetrization process satisfying Properties 1, 4, and 7 in Section~\ref{symm}.